KalessinD/perl_mojox_http_async/README.md

     to use it, and there is no any Singleton restrictions.

     The instance of this class can work only with one domain and scheme: either HTTP or HTTPS.

+### LICENSE

+    This module is distributed under terms of Artistic Perl 5 license.

 ##### new($class, %opts)
     The class constructor.